Preston882/Preston882/README.md

         I was introduced to 'ROBLOX' where I began scripting in the LUA language.
-This opened a new portal of creativity due to the fact of, when I coded something I could actively see what it was that was being written out.
+This opened a new portal of creativity due to the fact of, when I coded something I could actively see what it was that was being executed.
 Since this opportunity was given to me I have never been more excited to explore the possibilities with coding.
 I am very eager to learn as much as I possibly can while also using what I know to strengthen the community.
 Throughout this time I have thought of